-Jumping on a tramp is an excellent workout for weight loss.
+Jumping on a tramp is an excellent workout for weight loss the same as riding a bike.
 To begin with, you always need to start slow and then increase the difficulty by completing small but consistent daily workouts.
-People like to perform aerobics exercises but also jogging and running in place.
+People like to perform aerobics bounces but also jogging and running in place goes a long way.

 The American Council on Exercise (ACE) found during a trampoline workout session, men can burn an average of 12.4 calories/minute, while women burn 9.4 calories/minute while exercising on a mini-trampoline.

 Jumping on a trampoline is convenient but also a very effective form of workout.
 You can burn more calories per minute and engage more muscles than if you were even running, on top of that is gentler on the joints.

 And, If You Want to Know What Muscles Does the Trampoline Work?

 The repetitive motion of Jumping on the trampoline works your whole body, and even though the primary point of contact is the legs, it also helps to build muscles on your arms.